 The precise timing of when the \$10,000,000 Expenditures will occur is not specified in the Agreement.
 However, the Company has informally agreed to periodically reimburse Webprizm for that entity's actual research and development costs incurred by it.
 The first payment to Webprizm was made on February 2, 2011 in the amount of \$328,997 (representing Webprizm's actual research and development costs incurred from August 17, 2009 to December 31, 2010).
-The Company has expensed the \$328,997 as "Research and Development" in the Statement of Operations during the three months ended December 31, 2010.
+The Company has expensed the \$328,997 as "Research and Development" in the Statement of Operations in the fiscal year March 31, 2011.